 To find out what controls apply to your property you can:

 Other Mitchell Shire Council departments

-We are located at 4A & 4B 61 High Street Wallan.
-(Upstairs offices can be found above the Salvation Army and La Torre Family Bistro.)
+We are located at 4A & 4B 61 High Street Wallan. (upstairs above the Salvation Army and La Torre Family Bistro.)

 Appointments are available at other locations, please contact the Statutory Planning Department.